How much do school psychologists make?

 If you are considering becoming a school psychologist, you might be driven by a desire to work with students, help them succeed and ensure an equitable learning environment.
 In this career, you will advocate for children with behavioral, mental and emotional disorders and work closely with parents and teachers.
 While money might not be your primary motivation, it’s wise to research the earning potential and other important aspects of any future career.

-Read along to find more information about how much school psychologists make, what kind of skills and qualities help them succeed and more answers to common questions.
+Read along to find more information about school psychologists salary potential, what kind of skills and qualities help them succeed and more answers to common questions.

 How much do school psychologists make?

-The short answer to this question is that the median annual salary for school psychologists in 2019 was $78,200, according to the Bureau of Labor Statistics (BLS).
-Keep in mind that a median figure means half of employed school psychologists make more than the stated amount and half earn less.
+The short answer to this question is that based on the latest data from the Bureau of Labor Statistics (BLS), the average school psychologist salary was $78,780.
+Keep in mind this means half of these professionals make more than the stated amount and half earn less.

-It’s also important to note that the school psychologist salary will fluctuate according to location, employer, education level and years of experience.
+It’s also important to note that how much a school psychologist makes will fluctuate according to location, employer, education level and years of experience.
 If you really want to get specific details on your earning potential, you could start by asking and answering some questions to help guide you:

 Do you want to work/live in a rural or urban area?